 Like any other rice recipe, you can also make this in instant pot, where all the frying part should be done over the stove top.
 This way you can achieve uniformly crispy onion.

-Personally, I hate frying anything on instant pot.
+Personally, I hate frying anything on the instant pot.
 Because of the fumes that just creates while frying.
 And this cooking oil flavor is overpowering and fills the entire home.
 I really cannot withstand the smell.
 And this is the only reason that keeps avoiding me anything in the instant pot.

 I always find easy ways are shortcut methods.
 And I’m searching for easy solutions for a long time.
 If I find anything successful, I’ll just come here and will let you know let you all know about this.